Safeguarding and Child Protection Policy

 Links, Resources & Academy Safeguarding Contacts

-You can email any concerns to an individual DSL alternatively you can email firstname.lastname@example.org
+Please email any concerns to email@example.com

 Islington Child Protection Contacts